TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       they are useful to static type analysis tools, and aid IDEs with code completion and refactoring.

-      Type hints of global variables, class attributes, and functions, but not local variables, can be accessed using :func:`typing.get_type_hints`.
+      Type hints of global variables, kundi attributes, and functions, but not local variables, can be accessed using :func:`typing.get_type_hints`.